 When the player sets up a game save they must first decide between normal and easy modes where in the easy mode the Helirin is half the length of that in the normal mode.
 They are then met with the main menu from which there are five different modes.

 The adventure mode is the main story mode of the game.
-It takes the player first through the five training levels with your friend Teacher Hare where the player learns the basic mechanics of the game.
+It takes the player first through the five training levels with the friendly Teacher Hare where the player learns the basic mechanics of the game.
 They are then sent out to the overworld much like an early Mario game.
 There are 11 worlds each with three levels which the player must beat in order.
 This includes the Grasslands, Ocean, Jungle, Cake Land, Cave, Cloud Land, Star Land, Ice Land, Machine Land, Ghost Castle and The Last Land.
-One of his brothers or sisters are found in each of the worlds along the way with other bonuses like the options for different color schemes or shapes for your Helirin for use in the Make Up mode.
+One of his brothers or sisters are found in each of the worlds along the way with other bonuses like the options for different color schemes or shapes for the Helirin for use in the Make Up mode.
 If a world was completed without losing any lives then the player attained a star at that level location.

 This mode simply allowed the player to play any of the adventure mode levels except for the training levels.
 The only addition was to allow the player to start the level from any of the checkpoints along the way so that a particularly hard section could be practiced repeatedly easily.
 The overworld appeared in a blue and white faded out style in this mode to differentiate.